-The Port's budget for the year ended June 30, 2022, was adopted by the Port Commission in June of 2021.
-A supplementary budget was passed in June 2022 to reallocate contingency to Charleston and Rail Ops for increased repairs and maintenance, allow for the expenditure of additional legislative activities in the External Affairs Department that were funded by an increase in revenue from a public-private agreement, and to pay down debt service from grant funds that were received within the year.
+The Port's budget for the year ended June 30, 2023, was adopted by the Port Commission in June of 2022.
+A supplementary budget was passed in June 2023 to reallocate contingency and expense authority from other General fund operating departments to Rail Ops for increases in repairs and maintenance and increase authority in the Dredge Fund due to unanticipated revenues from dredging operations.
+Although Dredge Fund completed a supplementary budget, they still had an overage due to the timing of major repairs on the dredge vessel.

-The Coos Bay Rail Line, Inc.'s budget for the year ended June 30, 2022, was adopted by the Board of Commissioners in June of 2021.
-A supplemental budget was passed in June 2022.
-The supplemental budget reallocated authority from the CBRL Administration department to the CBRL Transportation department for the unanticipated increase in fuel prices for locomotive diesel fuel.
+The Coos Bay Rail Line, Inc.'s budget for the year ended June 30, 2023, was adopted by the Board of Directors in June of 2022.